danielrosehill/Text-Transformation-Prompt-Collection-2/README.md

 ![alt text](screenshots/image.png)

- This repository is a curated collection of system prompts designed to facilitate text transformation, often utilized in conjunction with speech-to-text programs such as OpenAI Whisper.
-After text capture, these prompts aid in reformatting the text to ensure its suitability for diverse end-use cases.

 ## Installation

 To integrate these prompts into your workflow, no installation is required for the repository itself.
 However, an appropriate speech-to-text program, such as OpenAI Whisper, must be set up on your system.
 Additionally, integrating these prompts into a tool like VoiceNotes requires access to the create menu within the application.